Approximating Bimatrix Nash Equilibrium Via Trilinear Minimax: Introduction

-When the payoff matrices sum to zero, i.e. $R=-C$, von Neumann minimax is equivalent to the Nash equilibrium.
-Subsequently, von Neumann's Minimax Theorem was shown to be equivalent to linear programming, hence solvable in polynomial time due to Khachiyan's work \cite{Khachiyan}.
-On the other hand computing the Nash equilibrium remains to be a challenging problem after decades of research.
+When the payoff matrices sum to zero, i.e., $R=-C$, von Neumann's minimax is equivalent to the Nash equilibrium.
+It can be shown von Neumann's Minimax Theorem is closely connected with linear programming duality, see e.g. Dantzig \cite{Dantzig} and Chv\'atal \cite{Chvatal}.
+Due to the polynomial time solvability of linear programming, established by Khachiyan \cite{Khachiyan}, it follows that $p^*$ is computable efficiently.
+On the other hand, computing a Nash Equilibrium $p_*$ remains a challenging problem after decades of research.

-Nash equilibrium can be generalized to more than two players.
-Denoting $R$ and $C$ by $A_1$ and $A_2$, $n, m$ as $n_1, n_2$ and $x, y$ as $p^1, p^2$, we can describe the problem in more generality where there are any number $n \geq 2$ players and each player $i$ is endowed with his/her own multidimensional payoff matrix $A_i$, having a dimension $n_i$ for each player.
-Each player is allowed to select a probability vector $p^i \in S_{n_i}$ and the collection of these vectors defines a composite vector $p=(p^1, \dots, p^n)$ that gives the payoff value for the player as the evaluation of the multidimensional matrix at $p$, denoted by $A_i[p]$.
-The more general version of Nash equilibrium assures the existence of $p_*=(p^1_*, \dots, p^n_*)$ so that there is equilibrium for each player, i.e. the maximum value of $A_i[p]$ when $p^i$ is allowed to range in its respective probability domain while for any other player $j \not= i$, $p^j=p_*^j$, coincides with $A_i[p_*]$.

-In a previous work Kalantari \cite{Kalantari} has described a multilinear minimax relaxation, which we abbreviate as MMR, for Nash equilibrium with two or more players that provides an approximation to a convex combination of expected payoffs of a Nash Equilibrium.
-This relaxation has two advantages: (1) it is computable in polynomial time as it also formulated as a linear programming; (2) it provides an upper bound to a weighted sum of optimal player payoffs; (3) it gives a strategy (or profile) where at least one player's payoff is as good as his respective payoff in any Nash equilibrium.
-We call such profile {\it 1-player-optimal}.
-This relaxation provides a link between Nash equilibrium and Minimax, going from Nash equilibrium to a minimax problem, albeit multilinear and a relaxation as opposed to exact computation.